labsyspharm/scimap/docs/tutorials/md/scimap_phenotyping.md

 You'll observe that the first column lists the markers present in the dataset, while the second column specifies the gate, named after the specific image's ID found in `adata.obs['imageid']`.
 This  is especially useful when dealing with datasets containing multiple images, as it allows for a distinct column for each image.
+I have also intentionally left out 2 markers (SMA and FOXP3) where GMM will be applied automatically.
+You can control the GMM using the `gmm_components` parameter.

 Although visual gating has proven to be the most sensitive method for us, you can also apply single and bi-marker gating approaches, similar to FACS, to assist in determining a threshold.